Bun integration

 Это содержимое пока не доступно на вашем языке.

-The Aspire Bun hosting integration enables you to run Bun applications alongside your Aspire projects in the Aspire app host.
-Bun is a fast JavaScript runtime and toolkit.
+The Aspire Bun hosting integration enables you to run Bun applications alongside your other Aspire resources in the app host.
+Bun apps participate in the same service discovery, health checks, OpenTelemetry export, and Aspire dashboard support as the rest of your solution.

 Hosting integration

-Section titled “Hosting integration”To get started with the Aspire Bun hosting integration, install the CommunityToolkit.Aspire.Hosting.Bun NuGet package in the app host project.
+Section titled “Hosting integration”To access the Bun hosting APIs in your AppHost project, install the 📦 CommunityToolkit.Aspire.Hosting.Bun NuGet package:

 aspire add communitytoolkit-bunAspire CLI интерактивен; выберите подходящий результат поиска при запросе: